giznaj/Randomiiiiiiizer/README.md

 * Reload - reloads the graph with the computers 20 numbers

 ### Multiple Draw
-* # of Draws - the number of times to play the game between the player and the computer
+* '# of Draws' - the number of times to play the game between the player and the computer
 * Draw - draws random sets of numbers for '# of Draws' times for both the player and computer

 ### Installation Notes